Troubleshooting

 git --version

-git ls-remote https://github.com/AgoraIO/agora-quickstart-nextjs.git
+git ls-remote https://github.com/AgoraIO-Conversational-AI/agent-quickstart-nextjs.git

 “project does not have an app certificate”

-project with an App Certificate.
-Either pick another project or enable
+quickstart env write, init, and project env --with-secrets need a project with an App Certificate.
+Either pick another project or enable the certificate in Agora Console.

 agora project list --json